andreweskeclarke/reinforcement_learning/README.md

 source activate reinf
 ```

+# Tetris - Deep Reinforcement Learning
+Use a deep reinforcement learning algorithm to learn a tetris playing agent.

+Takes advantage of a Kears/Theano/Cuda stack to learn a neural net Q-function.

+(In Progress)

 # Monte Carlo Blackjack (Chapter 5)
 Uses e-greedy methods to find an optimal action value function and policy.